ezeep/ezeep-js/readme.md

 <ezp-printing></ezp-printing>
 ```

-There are multiple required and optional attributes the ezeep.js element needs in order to provide the print functionality.
+There are multiple required and optional attributes the ezp-printing element needs in order to provide the print functionality.

 | Attribute   | Description                             | Type   | Required |
 | ----------- | --------------------------------------- | ------ | -------- |